 …….. …………..i’d rather be whole than good’ (carl jung)

-We may not want to look into these parts – there are reasons why we may have hidden or disowned these parts of ourselves…to take just one example, if we have been told by others – maybe parents, teachers, peers or ourselves that being a certain way is ‘bad’ and learnt that certain qualities/traits are met with approval, attention, love, while others are met with anger, hate and punishment. this can encourage us to reject and hide the parts of ourselves that met with anger/punishment/disapproval.
+We may not want to look into these parts – there are reasons why we hid them – or rather thought we had to hide them.
+For example, if we have been told by others – maybe parents, teachers, peers or ourselves that being a certain way is ‘bad’ and learnt that certain qualities/traits are met with approval, attention, love, while others are met with anger, hate and punishment.
+This can encourage us to reject and hide the parts of ourselves that met with anger/punishment/disapproval.
 Other times, we may see the wonderful parts of ourselves in others, but somehow cannot see these in ourselves.

-I like Debbie Ford’s version of the ‘Story of the two wolves’ has relevance to shadow work, as once we feed each part of ourselves, once we accept and recognise the gifts of these parts of us, we can have more control of if or when we utilise these gifts, which can be used as useful tools in some situations. while we can try work out what these gifts are in our head, doing shadow work exercises to find and integrate these gifts can find gifts we would not even have thought of in that way. for me it is doing these exercises, rather than trying to guess using my head that has brought about the changes and freeing within myself.
+I like Debbie Ford’s version of the ‘Story of the two wolves’ .
+How as we accept and recognise the gifts of these parts of us, we can have more control of whethereif or when we utilise these gifts, which can be used as useful tools in some situations. while we can try work out what these gifts are in our head, doing shadow work exercises to find and integrate these gifts can find gifts we would not even have thought of in that way. for me it is doing these exercises, rather than trying to guess using my head that has brought about the changes and freeing within myself.

 ‘i’ll be your mirror,

 And with this work we can realise that others are projecting onto us too, which can assist us free ourselves from being affected by the opinions, judgement, anger, frustrations others may towards us.
 If they have an emotional response such as those, likely it is because we are being their projection screens, their mirrors – so they can see who they are.
 This can free us from taking these things so personally:

 “what other people think about you is none of your business”

 1. We’re just the projection screen – mirror for them. and